Gweagal

 The Gweagal (also spelt Gwiyagal) are a clan of the Dharawal people of Aboriginal Australians.
-Their descendants are traditional custodians of the southern geographic areas of Sydney, New South Wales, Australia.
+Their descendants are traditional custodians of the southern areas of Sydney, New South Wales, Australia.

 Country

 The Gweagal lived on the area of the southern side of the Georges River and Botany Bay stretching towards the Kurnell Peninsula.
 Their traditional lands, while not clearly defined, might have extended over much of the area from Cronulla to as far west as Liverpool.

 Culture

 The Gweagal are the traditional owners of the white clay pits in their territory, which are considered sacred.
 Historically clay was used to line the base of their canoes so they could light fires, and also as a white body paint, (as witnessed by Captain James Cook).
 Colour was added to the clay using berries, which produced a brightly coloured paint that was used in ceremonies.
 It was also eaten as a medicine, an antacid.
 Geebungs and other local berries were mixed in the clay.